michaelrob/game-of-life/README.md

  - Any live cell with more than three live neighbours dies, as if by overpopulation.
  - Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

-### Setup
+### Setup & Run

 Set up using the below steps.

 Requirements:
  - ruby 2.3.3
  - bundler, install with: `gem install bundle`